mjosc/portfolio/README.md

 ### MySSL
 A variation of the secure socket layer.
 Implements a two-way authentication handshake and provides access to read and write methods for applications requiring network encryption.
 Inheritance of either the MySSLClient or the MySSLServer class provides a simple API.

+### Pagify
+A simulation of virtual memory in the OS.
+The program represents a music application consisting of a server and multiple clients.
+Songs are given both a "physical" and "virtual" address.
+Also includes an analysis of different memory management policies.

 ### PetHotel
 A multi-threaded simulation of a pet hotel where each thread represents either a bird, a cat, or a dog.
 This project received 1st place in a competition for the fastest (and correct) solution.